SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 As a special case, an argumentless command may also by called without specifying the data part.
 In this case an argument of null is to be assumed.
-Also an argumentless ping is to be handled as a ping request with an empty token string.
+Also, an argumentless ping is to be handled as a ping request with an empty token string.
 The corresponding reply then contains a double space.
 This MUST also be parsed correctly.

 Similiarly, the reports need to be handled like this: